Honoring Freedom & Resilience

 Juneteenth isn’t just a day—it’s a heartbeat.
 A legacy still pulsing through generations, reminding us that freedom is fought for, not handed over.

-That day didn’t come out of nowhere.
-It was the result of centuries of resistance, a war, and a proclamation that took way too long to reach the people it was meant for.
-So how did we get here?
+And a proclamation that took way too long to reach the people it was meant for.

 Let’s rewind.